My web application experience includes (with examples below), some corporate, freelancing and consulting:

 I increased knowledge and use on beneficial Google tools to improve web presence.
 I attended a major Google event, representing the company with the Internet Sales Manager.
 The event was beneficial to businesses and went through how to better utilize Google tools in order to help businesses grow

-Company has an internally built e-commerce management system built for BMW and customized for each dealership, but wanted to expand services to other portals.
-I researched the ins and out of Amazon to help prepare and launch over 2000 products for a BMW dealer.
-I wrote some scripts via Amazon PHP API for automation & future projects.
+I researched the ins and out of Amazon Marketplace to help prep and launch over 2000 products for a BMW dealer.
+I wrote automation scripts via an Amazon API for future projects.

 SMS (Text) Mobile Marketing

-Directed by Reality I's CTO, we explored SMS Marketing for a restaurant in aims to attract subscribers and regular customers, who may be interested in text notifications of restaurant promotions.
-Text messages were customized to restaurant's desired campaigns.
-I implemented a subscribe feature on the restaurant's website via SMS Marketing service's PHP API which allows users to enter their Mobile phone number and subscribed online.
-Customers can subscribe via QR Code and Texting the short code as well.
+Directed by the CTO, we explored SMS Marketing.
+I researched SMS providers, for a local restaurant cafe, in aims to attract regular customers interested in specials and promotional text notifications.
+Text messages were customized to the desired campaigns.
+I implemented a subscribe feature on the restaurant’s website via SMS Marketing service’s API which allowed users to enter their Mobile phone number and subscribe online, via QR Code or texting the short code as well.

 Callaway iPad App

-I assisted with some development of online tools and the interactive iPad App version of Callaway product catalogs, Callaway Sales e-Binder (description & demo) which is used by Internal Callaway Sales Team.
+I assisted with code development of online tools and the interactive iPad App version of Callaway product catalog, Callaway Sales e-Binder, which was used by their Sales Team.

-I implemented some requested features and modifications to the iPad app.
+I implemented requested features and modifications to the iPad app.

-I researched and prepared apps for In-House Ad Hoc and Enterprise Distribution, helped test the iPad apps, and provided means of downloading and installing app onto iPad via Web.
+I researched and prepared iPad apps for In-House Ad Hoc and Enterprise Distribution, helped test, and provided means of downloading and installing app onto iPads via Web.

-I worked with team to help with the Callaway iPad App Product Management System which gives ability to maintain products, auto generate necessary files, and updates for the iPad app.
+I helped a team with the Callaway iPad App Product Management System which gives ability to maintain products, auto generate necessary files, and updates for the iPad app.

 Using the same concepts, I re-skinned the already built iPad catalog app with the team’s desired design.
 It’s a portfolio of company’s.
 I prepared methodology wrote a PHP script to extract information from CSV and XML/HTML.